 Light therapy is now the recommended treatment of choice for seasonal depression (SAD) by the American Psychiatric Association.
 Articles recommending its use to general practitioners have been published by leading researchers from the National Institutes of Health in publications including the Journal of the American Medical Association.
 Ref

-The Development of the low-intensity Lo-LIGHT Therapy Lamp
+The low-intensity Lo-LIGHT Therapy Lamp

 The founders of Sunnex Biotechnologies deduced that wavelength as well as intensity would be a fundamental aspect of light therapy.
 This was based on their understanding of the nature of biologically significant excitations that result from visible light absorption (i.e. non-ionizing excitations) within living cells.
 They conducted trials of several ranges of light wavelengths and determined that wavelengths in the shorter region of the green spectrum were by far the most effective for suppressing nocturnal melatonin in humans.
 They then patented and built a low-intensity light therapy lamp, the Lo-LIGHT, that has proven to be as effective as a bright light therapy lamp at less than 5% of the light intensity as a 10,000 lux bright light therapy lamp.